kharyf/grip-claude/README.md

 ## 📱 About

-**Grip** is a modern personal finance application built with React Native and Expo.
+**Gripah** is a modern personal finance application built with React Native and Expo.
 It helps you track your spending, manage budgets, and get AI-powered financial insights - all in one intuitive mobile app.

 ## ✨ Features